 Within the current economic climate – people often wonder why they should invest in gold.
 It’s simple – no one knows what’s around the corner.
 Gold is used as a hedge against all things uncertain.
 Investing in gold is often referred to as an insurance policy or a means of protection against the unforeseen.

 Now’s the time….

 This could be anything from; uncertainty within financial markets, political ambiguity or foreign policy influencing war and/or terror.
-If you believe that none of the above is occurring today or will continue in the future then gold is not for you.
+If you believe that none of the above is occurring today or will continue in the future, then gold is not for you.
 Historically – these problems have affected society since anyone can remember.
 Even when it may seem (or we are led to believe) that the economy is improving – there’s always a problem around the corner.
-The price of gold has come down more than 30% since 2011.
+The price of gold fell more than 30% since 2011.
 Central banks in China, India and Brazil have used the fall in price as a significant buying opportunity in order to take out cheap insurance against unforeseen events.
-Applying the rhetoric, “Buy low, sell high” – the smart money are certainly taking advantage of the gold price.
+Applying the rhetoric, “Buy low, sell high” – the smart money is certainly taking advantage of the gold price.